gwynethguo/risk-monitoring-backend/README.md

 For future improvements, automated tests using `pytest` and `FastAPI`'s `TestClient` are recommended to ensure comprehensive test coverage and faster validation of changes.

+## Limitations of Twelve Data WebSocket and API (Free Tier)

+While Twelve Data provides powerful financial data through their WebSocket and API services, the **Free Tier** comes with certain limitations.
+Please keep the following in mind when using the free tier:

+### API Limitations:
+1. **Request Limits**: The free tier has a **limit of 800 requests per day**.
+This can be easily exhausted if you're making frequent requests.
+Be sure to plan your API calls accordingly.
+2. **Data Types**: The free tier may have limited access to certain data types and endpoints.
+For instance, you might have restricted access to premium features such as historical data, advanced indicators, or more granular market data.
+3. **Rate Limits**: There are **rate limits on the API**.
+Requests made too quickly in succession may result in temporary blocks or throttling.
+4. **No Extended Historical Data**: You may not have access to the full range of historical data on the free tier, as it is often limited to recent data points (e.g., last 30 days).
+5. **No Support for Advanced Features**: Features such as **intraday data** or **financial data APIs** beyond basic stock quotes may not be accessible in the free tier.
+6. **Limited API Endpoints**: The free tier may provide access to only basic endpoints.
+More advanced functionalities like **multiple symbols per request** or **streaming data** may require upgrading to a paid plan.

+### WebSocket Limitations:
+1. **Connection Limits**: The free-tier WebSocket connection supports only **one connection per user**.
+If you're building a multi-user or multi-connection service, you’ll need to consider upgrading to a higher tier.
+2. **Limited Symbol Subscriptions**: WebSockets on the free tier can only subscribe to **specific symbols**.
+You are restricted to a smaller set of symbols and cannot subscribe to multiple symbols or use wildcard subscriptions.
+3. **Data Stream Limits**: The data streams for the free tier are typically limited to basic information and fewer symbols.
+You may experience interruptions in the data stream or be restricted from accessing certain market data.
+4. **Limited Data Depth**: WebSocket on the free tier may provide **less frequent updates** and may limit the depth of data for some instruments.
+You could receive data at a lower frequency or with a delay compared to premium users.
+5. **Inactive Connections**: WebSocket connections may be **terminated after inactivity** or could be disconnected more frequently for free-tier users compared to those on paid plans.
+For more information about Twelve Data's WebSocket limitations, visit [https://support.twelvedata.com/en/articles/5335783-trial](https://support.twelvedata.com/en/articles/5335783-trial)

 ---

 ## License